ddev/ddev-sqlsrv/README.md

 ## Installation

-**Due to lack of upstream support, this add-on can only be used with amd64 machines, and is not usable on arm64 machines like Apple Silicon computers.**

 > [!WARNING]
 > Due to lack of upstream support, this add-on can only be used with amd64 machines, and is not usable on arm64 machines like Apple Silicon computers.
 > (You can try installing it on Rosetta using `DDEV_IGNORE_ARCH_CHECK=true ddev add-on get ddev/ddev-sqlsrv`)